 Tecnam Australia recommends that customers order their aircraft without the factory fitted systems and instead order the systems here in Australia.
 That wat you can get systems that are recommended and maintainable by local service agents and tailored to your individual needs.

-As it was a quite hot and humid southeast Queensland morning, we didn’t hesitate in getting the Rotax started to generate some airflow.
+On the fly As it was a quite hot and humid southeast Queensland morning, we didn’t hesitate in getting the Rotax started to generate some airflow.
 Like most Rotax engines, the starting procedure was very simple.
 As Bruce had already been running the engine that morning, there wasn’t any need for choke and a quick turn of the key and the 912 instantly fired into life.

 After a short time with the Avionics Master switched ON, the EFIS and GPS sprang to life and, following a quick check through the supplied checklist, we were ready to taxi.
 Steering is via differential braking, and with the braking forces being quite light I found the ground manoeuvrability of the aircraft extremely easy compared to other recent designs that I’ve flown.
 Only light braking forces were required to begin turns, with no tendency to begin an unbalanced motion lurching from left to right.
 Even with the slight crosswind the Tecnam tracked the taxiway nicely, which may have been an added benefit of the slightly longer wheelbase.